Chatter Back End

 lab front end.

-Preparing for HTTPS
+Preparing certificates for HTTPS

 Starting in 2017, Apple required apps to use HTTPS, the secure version of HTTP.
 Android has followed suite in Aug.
 2018 and defaulted to blocking all cleartext (HTTP) traffic.